 Test for MySQL 8 Compatibility

-WordPress relies on the robust and widely-used MySQL database to store and manage a website’s data.
-To ensure the best performance, security, and compatibility, it is essential to keep database software up-to-date.
-WP Engine’s current version of MySQL 5.7 is reaching its end-of-life status in October 2023.
+WordPress® relies on the robust and widely-used MySQL database to store and manage a website’s data.1 To ensure the best performance, security, and compatibility, it is essential to keep database software up-to-date.
+WP Engine’s previous version of MySQL 5.7 reached its end-of-life status in October 2023.

-Starting November 1, 2023, MySQL 5.7 will no longer receive updates or security patches, which could potentially impact the performance and security of your website.
-As this version will no longer be secure, WP Engine will End-of-Life MySQL 5.7 across our platform and upgrade all websites to MySQL 8.0 by the end of October 2023.
-Website owners and technical contacts will receive several notifications prior to upgrading in order to provide ample time for testing.
+As of November 1, 2023, MySQL 5.7 no longer received updates or security patches, which could have impacted the performance and security of your website.
+As this version was no longer secure, WP Engine removed MySQL 5.7 across our platform and upgraded all websites to MySQL 8.0 in October 2023.

 Check Current MySQL Version

-To check which version of MySQL an environment is currently running on, the WordPress Site Health feature can be used (available on sites running wp core version 5.2+).
+To check which version of MySQL a site is currently running on, the WordPress Site Health feature can be used (available on sites running WP core version 5.2+).

 1. Log in to the website’s wp-admin dashboard